- Take the Menopause Quiz

 - Find a local Obstetrician-Gynecologist in your town

-- Premature menopause facts
+- Premature (early) menopause definition and facts

 - What is premature menopause?

-- What causes premature menopause?
+- What causes early menopause?

 - What are complications of premature menopause?